 Creative and practical approaches for schools

-Jane brings over twenty years' experience to her work as an education consultant and trainer.
+Jane brings over twenty-five years' experience to her work as an education consultant and trainer.
 She's been a classroom teacher, an Advanced Skills Teacher, a head of department, a school governor and an education advisor.
 She now delivers support and training directly to schools and in her other roles with ITT providers, governor services and as an associate trainer for the National Association for Able Children in Education.
 Teachers value working with Jane, whether in a one-off training session or over time, because their practice moves on and makes a real impact on pupils' engagement, enjoyment and success.

 Jane Branson Learning specialises in tailored and flexible training and advice.
 Following discussions with school leaders, we'll agree a programme and timeline for the improvements you want, whether it's a half-day's planning support, a twilight training session, or a comprehensive package of teacher or curriculum development over several terms.
 Below is a list of work recently carried out with schools - but if what you want isn't here, just ask!